Tokyo!: "Interior Design"

 Directed by Michel Gondry.
 "Interior Design" is an adaptation of the short story comic "Cecil and Jordan in New York" by Gabrielle Bell.

-Hiroko and Akira are a young couple from the provinces staying in Tokyo with limited funds and short-term lodging.
-They appear to have a solid and mutually supportive relationship that will seemingly carry each other through any challenge.
-Akira is an aspiring filmmaker who works as a gift wrapper at a local department store while he waits for his debut feature to screen in the city.
-The couple managed to secure short-term housing in their friend Akemi's cramped studio apartment.
-When Akemi's boyfriend grows weary of her house guests, Hiroko struggles to find a new apartment, only to find unsuitable and expensive housing.
+Hiroko and Akira are a young couple from the provinces who arrive in Tokyo with a limited budget, staying temporarily in their friend Akemi's cramped studio apartment.
+Akira is an aspiring filmmaker who has come to Tokyo to screen his debut feature film.
+The next day, the couple start looking for an apartment of their own, but only find unsuitable and expensive housing.
+At Hiroko's suggestion, she and Akira both apply for a part-time job as a gift wrapper at a local department store, but only Akira gets the job.

-After Akira's film screens to dubious acclaim, one spectator informs Hiroko of the inherent struggles in relationships between creative types: one-half of the couple would feel invisible, useless, or unappreciated.
-Hiroko relates to these feelings wholeheartedly in the wake of her numerous trials and tribulations in the unfamiliar city of Tokyo and starts questioning her role in the relationship.
-Hiroko wakes up one morning and sees a small hole where light is going through her.
-When she goes to the bathroom and unbuttons her shirt, she is shocked to see a hand-sized hole in her chest with a round wooden splats down the middle.
-As she walks down the street, the hole gets bigger, and she stumbles as her feet successively turn to wooden poles.
+After Akira's film screens to dubious acclaim, one spectator discusses with Hiroko how difficult relationships with creative types are, recounting that she felt invisible while dating a painter who prioritized his work over their relationship.
+Hiroko relates to these feelings in the wake of her numerous trials and tribulations in the unfamiliar city of Tokyo and starts questioning her role in the relationship.
+Meanwhile, Akemi's boyfriend grows weary of her houseguests.

+Hiroko wakes up one morning and is shocked to see a hand-sized hole in her chest with a round wooden splats down the middle.
+As she walks down the street, the hole grows larger, and she stumbles as her feet successively turn to wooden poles.
 Eventually, Hiroko is turned into an inanimate chair, with only her jacket left hanging on the back.
-People walking past are oblivious to the chair's presence until one man tries to drag it home.
-When his back is turned, the chair turns into a human Hiroko, who flees into a bus station nude and reassumes her chair form that an older woman briefly sits on.
+People walking past are oblivious to the chair until one man tries to drag it home.
+When his back is turned, the chair turns into a human Hiroko, who flees into a bus stop nude and reassumes her chair form that an older woman briefly sits on.

 Realizing that she can only turn human when no one else sees her and will turn back into a chair in plain sight, Hiroko props herself in chair form on a street where a musician takes her up to his apartment and takes good care of her, which she appreciates.
-After briefly wandering around in the musician's apartment alone, Hiroko writes a farewell letter to Akira, wishing him the best as his filmmaking career takes off.
+After briefly wandering around in the musician's apartment alone, Hiroko writes a farewell letter to Akira, saying she has never felt so useful in her life and wishing him the best as his filmmaking career takes off.